lydiaschneider/comp423-course-notes/docs/docs/tutorials/rust-setup.md

 git branch -M main
 git push --set-upstream origin main
 ```
+> **Note:** This only needs to be done one when pushing the initial commit.
+After this, git push will work without the need for --set-upstream

 ### Part 2: Setting Up the Dev Container
 2.1) Make sure Docker is running and create a .devcontainer directory and configuration file with the following code: